2014-15 call for proposals is now open. The deadline for applications is 5pm on 17 September 2014.

 These Fellowships are covered under the Full Economic Costing (FEC) regime, but the Academy’s contribution to the salary of the Mid-Career Fellow will be capped at an upper limit of £80,000.
 It is not expected that the total value of an award will exceed £160,000 (BA contribution to FEC).
 Awards can be held over a minimum of 6 months and a maximum of 12 months, beginning in the autumn of 2015.

 The next deadline will be in September 2014 for awards to be taken up from 1 September 2015.
-Application forms will be made available on the e-GAP2 system in the summer of 2014.
+Application forms will be made available on the e-GAP2 system from 13 August 2014.

 Applications must be submitted via e-GAP2, the Academy's electronic grant application system.